sjp38/linux/Documentation/mm/process_addrs.rst

 moving higher level page tables.

-In these instances, it is required that **all** locks are taken, that is the mmap lock, the VMA lock and the relevant rmap lock.
+In these instances, it is required that **all** locks are taken, that is the mmap lock, the VMA lock and the relevant rmap locks.

 You can observe this in the :c:func:`!mremap` implementation in the functions :c:func:`!take_rmap_locks` and :c:func:`!drop_rmap_locks` which perform the rmap